Russia gives US cold shoulder, saying relations between countries 'frozen'

 - Icy comments come in wake of fresh US sanctions over Crimea

-- Russia hopes for 'constructive dialogue' under Trump presidency
+- Russia hopes for "constructive dialogue" under Trump presidency

-(CNN)The frosty relationship between the United States and Russia became even more icy Wednesday, after Moscow said communications between the countries were at the bare minimum.
+(CNN)The frosty relationship between the United States and Russia has become even more icy after Moscow said communications between the countries were at the bare minimum.

-"Nearly all levels of our dialogue (with the US) has been frozen," Kremlin spokesman Dmitry Peskov said in an interview with Russia media outlet RIA.
+"Nearly all levels of our dialogue (with the US) has been frozen," Kremlin spokesman Dmitry Peskov said in an interview Wednesday with Russian state-run news agency RIA Novosti.

 "We do not talk to each other.
 Or we do it to a minimum," he added.